CamCove-Crichton/Whiskey-d_Away/README.md

 I then went through and made added some touch ups to the styling for an improvement on the responsive design
 - I then added in the anchor tags and links for the social media links in the footer after resolving the issue of the footer not appearing on mobile devices
 - Started tidying up my project by going through all the linting errors I could find and fix
+- Then added in the 404 page in case there are any urls that do not exist in the site that the user tries to access

 ### Future Developments